Narita Boy Review

 When the trailer for Narita Boy dropped last February, I was hooked.
 Whether or not it was the synthpop / synthwave soundtrack, or just how it was presented as a stylized retro action platformer along the lines of Flashback and Blackthorne, made me want to try it out.
-The clincher was when I ended up listening to the theme, I didn’t even wait for the game to drop on Game Pass, I just bought it straight from the PS Store–didn’t even think twice.
+The clincher was when I ended up listening to the theme, I knew I had to get it.

 Surely, there are better ways to get my synthpop fix besides putting Daft Punk and The Midnight on shuffle, but there’s more to Narita Boy than meets the eye.
 While retro action platformers has had a resurgence with Shovel Knight, Carrion and even most recently when the excellent rendition of Cyber Shadow— each game is a love letter to their respective sub-genres.